-Lancaster City also contains many passionate, local breweries such as Wacker Brewing Company.
+There are also many passionate Lancaster breweries such as Wacker Brewing Company.
 This brewery honors the history of beer production in Lancaster through its name and its historical location.
 Both production and the taproom are run out of an old tobacco warehouse, which creates an inviting atmosphere along with enjoyable drinks.

 Breakfast: Prince Street Cafe

 Wake up after a good night of sleep with Prince Street Cafe.
-Due to its convenient downtown location, Prince Street is one of the most high traffic coffee shops in Lancaster County.
+Due to its convenient downtown location, Prince Street is one of the highest traffic coffee shops in Lancaster County.
 But with delicious egg sandwiches, breakfast wraps, granola, and smoothies, this cafe’s popularity is backed by tasty offerings.

 Prince Street Cafe serves breakfast all day long, from 6:30 a.m. to 11 p.m., so feel free to sleep in.
 The menu contains various dairy free, gluten free, vegetarian, and vegan options, so any diet or taste preferences should find something tasty to eat.
 Prince Street also serves locally roasted specialty coffee, so I recommend you order a house coffee and linger over a relaxed breakfast as you awake with the rest of the city.